mattsta/krmt/README.md

 Think of `leaks` as `valgrind`, except it can monitor leaks in any live process.
 We run `leaks` in a `watch` loop to refresh the check fairly often.

+Under some use cases, `leaks` can cause an infinite loop in OS X's `malloc` routine.
+If that happens, rest assured it's a problem with `leaks` and not your code.
+You can also try running under `jemalloc` on OS X (not the default) to clear up any strange OS X malloc issues.

 If you are on Linux, you should run your module tests under `valgrind` after a good day of development.
 Any changes should